 The reality is that many jobs especially ones where working at home isn’t available(think grocery stores or healthcare workers or manufacturing plants) have done a terrible job of showing that they care about their employees at all.

-The mindset of customers first and shitty customers in general have driven many jobs into unbearable experiences.
+The mindset of customers first and many customers in general have driven many jobs into unbearable experiences.

 There was a point in time last year when my company actually tried to force us back into the office while the pandemic was raging(before vaccines).
 I told my team to stay at home and eventually the company changed their decision when they heard a lot of complaints from everyone involved.

-While that’s great, the idea that people had to be in the office at all and put their lives at risk showed that these companies don’t give a flying rat’s ass about any of us and just want to make sure they have as much control as they can in order to keep the transaction weighted towards them.
+While that’s great, the idea that people had to be in the office at all and put their lives at risk showed that these companies don’t really care about any of us and just want to make sure they have as much control as they can in order to keep the transaction weighted towards them.

 The cool thing is that some of that is changing now and it’s great to see.
-The many people who can jump to a new gig and get better pay and benefits should definitely be doing so to show these companies that they’re done being loyal when the company isn’t.
+The people who can jump to a new gig and get better pay and benefits should definitely be doing so to show these companies that they’re done being loyal when the company isn’t.
 Inflation and poor raises compound this issue too.

 In my mind, this is not so much a labor shortage but a lack of willingness to pay a good wage with good benefits on the part of the company facing the shortage.
 It’s a lack of willingness to actually care about their employees beyond them being a number on the page.
 Yes there are good jobs out there and good companies that do that but there have to be more and I don’t see that change happening any time soon.

-Do you think many will give us a standard 2% raise this year despite soaring inflation based on the idea that other companies are doing the same and inflation(at the time) was transitory.
+This year we got a 2% raise this year despite soaring inflation based on the idea that other companies are doing the same and inflation(at the time) was transitory.
 However, at the same time, we’ve also had a 12% bump in our health insurance costs.
-On top of that, I have to pay for parking if I return to the office which means my pay next year will likely be lower than this year if all that happens.
-Do I expect a 6%+ raise next year because inflation is still rising?
+On top of that, I have to pay for parking if I return to the office which means my pay next year will be far shorter in buying power than this year if all that happens.
+Do I expect a 9%+ raise next year because inflation is still rising?
 I do not.